 1. MEDIA INVOLVED:

-(On post-purchase version of License Agreement, displayed numbers also include U.S. Government Archive Number for all unmarked professional footage items.)
+(On post-payment finalized License Agreement, displayed numbers also include U.S. Government Archive Number for all unmarked footage items.)

 A. "Media" means a video clip, associated sound recording, or still image.